 Grant Morrison simplified things by keeping the roster small and close-knit, focusing on developing and even overhauling his chosen characters.
 Reformed villain Emma Frost became the team’s breakout character, with her romance of Scott Summers driving a wedge between he and his wife Jean Grey.
 Beast’s appearance evolved, giving rise to his more cat-like form that lasted over a decade.
 And then there was the matter of Xorn, the helmeted mutant who turned out to be Magneto in disguise, betraying the team and even killing Jean Grey (or at least sending her to the White Hot Room, where former Phoenix hosts go when they’re killed).

-Morrison also embraced the aesthetic of the 2000 X-Men film, outfitting everyone in sleek, black leather, and bringing back the idea of Xavier’s School, creating characters like Beak, Angel Salvadore, Glob Herman, Quentin Quire, and more, who play a role in the X-Men to this day.
+Morrison also embraced the aesthetic of the 2000 X-Men film, outfitting everyone in sleek, black leather, and bringing back the idea of Xavier’s School, creating characters like Beak, Angel Salvadore, Glob Herman, Quentin Quire, and more, who play a role in the X-Men for years after.

 Key Members: Cyclops, Jean Grey, Emma Frost, Beast, Wolverine, Xorn, and many students at Xavier’s school